-Because Dr Rodda performs patient specific joint replacements, each surgery involves an extensive planning process.
-Patient’s undergo a CT scan of the hip or knee prior to surgery, and these scans are used to plan a patient specific implant.
-Dr Rodda reviews these plans and any modifications to the implant type, size and position are then made to further improve the precision of the preoperative plan.
-The guides are then created for a patient specific hip or knee implant.
+Because Dr Rodda performs patient-specific joint replacements, each surgery involves an extensive planning process.
+Patients undergo a CT scan of the hip or knee prior to surgery, and these scans are used to plan a patient-specific implant.
+Dr Rodda reviews these plans and any modifications to the implant type, size, and position are then made to further improve the precision of the preoperative plan.
+The guides are then created for a patient-specific hip or knee implant.

-In the lead up to joint replacement surgery, small group education sessions (Joint School) are run by their skilled Nurse Practitioner.
+In the lead up to joint replacement surgery, small-group education sessions (Joint School) are run by their skilled Nurse Practitioner.
 During this session, patients are educated on all aspects of anaesthetic options, the surgical procedure itself, their recovery, and patients also have the opportunity to ask unanswered questions.
 Dr Rodda hopes that all patients would leave these sessions feeling well educated regarding their upcoming procedures and, as a result, feel more confident and relaxed in the lead up to their surgery.

 Dr Rodda’s belief in education spans far beyond the operating theatre and he is a huge advocate for patient empowerment through education.
-He holds free, monthly education seminars across the Sunshine Coast which are aimed at educating the general public on the non-operative treatment options available for those who suffer with hip and knee osteoarthritis, and also how to know when it may be time to consider surgery.
+He holds free, monthly education seminars across the Sunshine Coast which are aimed at educating the general public on the non-operative treatment options available for those who suffer from hip and knee osteoarthritis, and how to know when it may be time to consider surgery.

 These sessions discuss the symptoms of hip and knee osteoarthritis, which can include pain, swelling, tenderness and stiffness of the joint, and the inability to move the joint to perform everyday tasks.
-Sadly, if these symptoms are not well managed, they can have a huge impact on someone’s quality of life, and can mean that individuals often have to stop doing the things that they enjoy as a result of their pain and incapacity.
+Sadly, if these symptoms are not well managed, they can have a huge impact on someone’s quality of life and can mean that individuals often have to stop doing the things that they enjoy as a result of their pain and incapacity.

-Dr Rodda and his team at Sunshine Coast Orthopaedic Group aim to deliver world class patient care and high-quality surgical outcomes with a compassionate and caring approach.
+Dr Rodda and his team at Sunshine Coast Orthopaedic Group aim to deliver world-class patient care and high-quality surgical outcomes with a compassionate and caring approach.